zmike/zmike.github.io/_posts/2023-08-09-mayor-of-compilertown.md

 }
 ```

-The latter form here is called "lowered" i/o: the derefs for explicit variables have been lowered to intrinsics corresponding to the operation being performed.
+The latter form here is called "lowered" i/o: the derefs for explicit variables have been lowered to intrinsics corresponding to the operations being performed.
 Such excitement, many detail.

 # Change Is Bad

 With few exceptions, every mesa driver uses lowered i/o.
-Zink is one of those exceptions, and the reasons behind it are simple:
+Zink is one of those exceptions, and the reasons are simple:
 * spirv requires explicit variable derefs
 * using lowered i/o would take a lot of work
-* there's literally no benefit to using lowered i/o
+* there's literally no benefit to using lowered i/o in zink

 It's a tough choice, but if I had to pick one of these as the "main" reason why I haven't done the move, my response would be yes.